jtymoszczuk/neutrino-guide/README.md

 While terminal is open and running, enter in your browser: your "Reserved_IP:3000"

 ### if errors:
-A couple times a received some errors.
+A couple times I received some errors.
 Running this ended up helping.
-Any suggestions are welcomed.
 ```
 rm -rf nosft
 npm cache clean --force